fivebillionmph/m223a-class-project/Yannan/readme.md

 - math

 #### Additional Notes
-- This script is used for preventing electrodes from floatting around the cortical surface.
-If any electrode was found to be not well plotting on the cortical surface, the coordinates of this electrode would be corrected automatically by this program.
+- This script is used for preventing electrodes from floating around the cortical surface.
+If any electrode was found to be not well plotted on the cortical surface, the coordinates of this electrode would be corrected automatically by this program.
+- Floating electrodes would not happen for EEG subjects as all the coordinates are pre-identified manually.

 #### Skull-stripping